Key Takeaway

 - Burn pits, sand/dust, oil well fires, chemical agents, and depleted uranium.

-Resource: PACT Act Eligibility Checklist
+Resource: PACT Act Documentation Checklist

 3. Presumptive Conditions Covered